Re-Invention World Tour: Lip sync allegation and incident

-Elton John (picture) accused Madonna of having lip-synched on the tour, but later apologized.
+Elton John (picture) accused Madonna of having lip-synced on the tour, but later apologized.

 During the Q Awards in London, Elton John publicly criticized Madonna, expressing disbelief at her nomination for Best Live Act.
-He accused her of having lip synched on the tour, stating, "Anyone who lip-synchs in public on stage when you pay $134 to see them should be shot.
+He accused her of having lip synced on the tour, stating, "Anyone who lip-syncs in public on stage when you pay $134 to see them should be shot.
 That's me off her fucking Christmas card list [...]
 But do I give a toss?
 No." Madonna's publicist Liz Rosenberg quickly denied the claim, asserting that Madonna "sang every note of her Re-Invention Tour live" and did not engage in trashing other artists.
 She added that John, "remains on her Christmas card list whether he is nice... or naughty".
 Madonna herself reportedly responded by sending him a box of chocolates with a sarcastic note.
 John later walked back his remarks in an interview with Entertainment Weekly, referring to the Awards show as a "very drunken lunch" and admitting he regretted the outburst.
 "Would I apologize to [Madonna] if I saw her?
 Yeah, because I don’t want to hurt any artist's feelings.
 It was my fault.
 I instigated the whole thing", he said, though he maintained his criticism of pop performers who lip sync.
 "The reaction to it was so hysterical, it was like I said, 'I think all gays should be killed’ or 'Hitler was right'.
 I just said someone was lip-syncing".

 Separately, during the London leg of the tour, a crew member was seriously injured after falling approximately 30 feet while setting up the stage.
 He sustained arm and shoulder injuries and was airlifted to the hospital.
-Manager Caresse Henry issued a statement expressing that the team, "especially Madonna", was saddened by the accident and hopeful for a full recovery.
+Henry issued a statement expressing that the team, "especially Madonna", was saddened by the accident and hopeful for a full recovery.